drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <ppi_alg>

-	@ppi_alg is takes as input a point set $P$ for the triangluation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangultion is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation.
-These extra three points will later be removed. _(line 2)_ Tells us to keep peforming the main work of the algorithm as long as there are points to be inserted into $T$. _(lines 3-4)_ We pick out points in parellel which can be inserted into $T$ by checking in which triangle each point not yet inserted, if any, is closest to the circumcenter of the triangle.
-This point will be inserted in the _(lines_5-6)_ in which for every triangle which has a point inside it to be inserted we split the existing triangle $t$ into 3 new triangles which all contain the inserted point $p$.
-Now in _(lines 7-10)_ at this point, we have a non Delaunay mesh which needs to be transformed and so we perform neccesary flipping operations in order for this to be a DT.
+	@ppi_alg is takes as input a point set $P$ for the triangluation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangulation is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation and is constructed in a way such that all of the other points lie inside this triangle which is noted in _(line 2)_.
+These extra three points will later be removed. _(line 3)_ Tells us to keep peforming the main work of the algorithm as long as there are points to be inserted into $T$. _(lines 4-5)_ We pick out points in parellel which can be inserted into $T$ by checking in which triangle each point not yet inserted, if any, is closest to the circumcenter of the triangle.
+This point will be inserted in the _(lines_6-7)_ in which for every triangle which has a point inside it to be inserted we split the existing triangle $t$ into 3 new triangles which all contain the inserted point $p$.
+Now in _(lines 8-12)_ at this point, we have a non Delaunay mesh which needs to be transformed and so we perform neccesary flipping operations in order for this to be a DT.
 For each triangle we first check whether we should flip with any 3 any of its neighbours by checking if each edge is illegal.
 If an edge is found to be illegal the first neighbouring triangle is marked to be flipped with.